lbchanjr/LiveFitAndroid/README.md

 # Live Fit Food Ordering App for Android

 ### Mock ordering app for the livefitfood.ca website.
-#### ***DISCLAIMER: This app is was developed as an exercise in native Android mobile application development and is not in any way affiliated with the livefitfood.ca website or any of its mobile apps.***
+#### ***DISCLAIMER: This app was developed as an exercise in native Android mobile application development and is not in any way affiliated with the livefitfood.ca website or any of its mobile apps.***

 #### Screenshots